...

 • Breakout Confirmation

-Rather than buying at the first sign of a breakout, wait for a steady increase in volume or network activity to validate the move.
+Rather than buying the breakout first impression, wait for a steady accumulation of volume or network activity to validate the move.

 • Trend-Following Entries

-Enter positions when a steady signal sustains for a predefined window (e.g., three consecutive daily closes above average volume).
+Enter positions when a consistent signal continues within a specified window (e.g., three consecutive daily closes above average volume).

 • Scaling In/Out